meilisearch/documentation/reference/features/configuration.md

 ## Usage

 Command-line flags take precedence over environment variables.
-If an option is specified both as a flag and an environment variable, the command-line flag and its respective value will be used.
+If an option is specified both as a flag and as an environment variable, MeiliSearch will use the command-line flag and its respective value.

-All options should have a value specified.
-Adding a command-line flag or environment variable without a value will throw an error.
+All options must specify a value.
+Using a command-line flag or environment variable without specifying a value will throw an error and interrupt the launch process.

 ```bash
 ./meilisearch --schedule-snapshot